austin-putz/GenSel/README.md

 ### Data File

-IMPORTANT: You need the first word in the phenotype/data file, map file (chromosome info file), and genotype file to all have the *same word* (although it doesn't make sense because for some it's a SNP for the map file and animal ID for the data and genotype files).
+> IMPORTANT: You need the first word in the phenotype/data file, map file (chromosome info file), and genotype file to all have the *same word* (although it doesn't make sense because for some it's a SNP for the map file and animal ID for the data and genotype files).
 I name this 'SNP' in my example.

-An example (data_sub2.txt):
+An example space delimited (data_sub2.txt):

 | SNP  | Phenotype | Group$ |
 |------| -------| ----|